ethereum/populus/docs/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 If you are used to django's ``settings.py`` file, populus is quite different.
-The configuration is saved in JSON files, on purpuse.
+The configuration is saved in JSON files, on purpose.
-While saving the configuration in a Python module is convinient, and often looks nicer, there is a caveat: a python module is after all a programmble, running code.
-With an Ethereum development platform, that deals directly with money, we think it's safer to put the configurations in static, non programmble, and external files.
+While saving the configuration in a Python module is convenient, and often looks nicer, there is a caveat: a python module is after all a programmable, running code.
+With an Ethereum development platform, that deals directly with money, we think it's safer to put the configurations in static, non programmable, and external files.

-The option to change the configuration dynamically is still available in run time, using the ``project.config`` propery.
+The option to change the configuration dynamically is still available in run time, using the ``project.config`` property.
 But otherwise, Populus configuration comes from static JSON files.
 What you see is what you get, no surprises.